 Students take the equivalent of 120 credits each year, with at least 150 credits of completed modules in the first subject and 120 credits in the second subject.
 The third Year Abroad counts as 120 credits.

 The information for BA, BSc, or LLB programmes refer to data taken from the single subject degrees offered at SOAS; however, due to the unique nature of our programmes many subjects have a separate set of data when they are studied alongside another discipline.
 In order to get a full picture of their chosen subject(s) applicants are advised to look at both sets of information where these occur.

 Core Language Module (Year 1)

-Choose a South Asian Language pathway (Bengali, Hindi, Nepali, Sanskrit or Urdu) at the appropriate level to the value of 30 credits.
+Choose a South Asian Language pathway (Hindi, Sanskrit or Urdu) at the appropriate level to the value of 30 credits.

 Compulsory Module (Year 1)